Why is My Fish Tank Cloudy? How to Clean an Aquarium

 Refill the Tank

-Now you’re ready to put the decorations back inside the tank and refill it with clean water.
+Now you’re ready to put the decorations back inside the tank and refill it with clean water, I encourage you to buy distilled water.

 Make sure the water you use is unchlorinated and the same temperature as the rest of the water in your tank.
 You may need to condition the water first to ensure it’s safe for your fish.